joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 -10 User Stories Passed All Tests
 -No Stories Failed there Acceptance Criteria Tests
 -No Stories went untested

-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage